cottongin/splitkit-relay/README.md

 ```
 The bot should connect to IRC if you've configured everything in your `.env` file correctly and join whichever channel(s) you've defined.

-If you provided the URL in your `.env` file the bot should immediately start listening to your splitkit event and emit at least one message if you've already started said event
+If you provided the URL in your `.env` file the bot should immediately start listening to your splitkit event and emit at least one message if you've already started said event.

+Otherwise, as previously mentioned, send the ``​`connect`` command with your copied splitkit websocket URL.

 #### Troubleshooting
 There is very minimal logging, most errors are just printed to `stdout`